munificent/game-programming-patterns/README.md

+**Note: Now that the book is done, I'm not actively working on it.**

+There are only so many hours in the day, and I have other projects that need my love, including a new book.
+This means I'm not responding to issues and pull requests here.
+However, I do intend to circle back and do a second edition at *some* point, so please do continue to file bugs.

+Even though I'm not responding, I do deeply appreciate every issue filed.
+Thank you!

+&ndash; bob

+---

-This is the source repo for the in-progress book [Game Programming Patterns][].
+This is the source repo for the book [Game Programming Patterns][].
-Issues and pull requests are more than welcome!

 ## Building the Book